ARX-0/RISC-V_single_cycle_processor/README.md

 </p>

 <p align="center">
-  This repository contains the Verilog implementation of a single-cycle processor.
+  This repository contains the Verilog implementation of a single-cycle processor for SHOWCASE.
 The goal is to bridge the gap between academic understanding and practical execution, following the RISC philosophy.
 </p>

 ## <p align="center">Overview</p>